 With Disk Drill, you can restore all kinds of files from a RAW partition, including documents, images, video, audio, file archives, and more.
-The basic version of Disk Drill can preview all recoverable files, which means that you can upgrade to Disk Drill PRO only when you’re 100% certain that it will be able to recover all important files.
+The basic version of Disk Drill can preview and recover up to 500Mb of recoverable files.

 This is how to recover data from a RAW drive with Disk Drill:

 - Download and launch Disk Drill for Windows.